 That early period can be one of the most fruitful and special times in the life of an entrepreneur: You’re eager to learn and act on that new knowledge.
 You have confidence in your ability to achieve a future goal but also the humility to question whether you have the right tools, says Adam Grant, an organizational psychologist at the Wharton School of the University of Pennsylvania and author of the new book Think Again: The Power of Knowing What You Don’t Know (Viking, 2021).
 It’s when you move from complete novice to somewhat successful amateur that you are likely to run into trouble.
 Fast growth can promote a false sense of mastery.

-Read the whole story: IncMore of our Members in the Media >
+Read the whole story (subscription may be required): IncMore of our Members in the Media >